 I never felt like the show wasted my time.
 From the first minutes of episode one, it grabbed me with the emotion hook and a society cut-off from the world.
 Then onward I was getting info on the world that I was already very interested in!
 If you're not grabbed by the show from the first episode you probably never will be.
 It's a sad truth that makes the show more niche than it needed to be.
 I'm hoping enough fans find it to warrant a sequel because the story isn't over yet.

 The one small gripe I had with the story was how the pace is a bit on the quick side.
-I liked how it never felt like the show was dragging on, but honestly, I wouldn’t have had a problem more slow scenes to get more of the little details about the Mud Whale I felt were missing from the show.
+I liked how it never felt like the show was dragging on, but honestly, I wouldn’t have had a problem with more slow scenes to get more of the little details about the Mud Whale I felt were missing from the show.
 The dialogue is typically quite simplistic, which may bother some viewers.
 I rarely found annoying given that it allows for the many interesting themes to be visible and easily analyzable.

 The characters have visible arcs that meld them into the sort of believable people you can root for.